How Do You Factor X 2 4

 Why Complex Numbers Work

-Complex numbers work because they allow us to "undo" the sum of squares by introducing an imaginary component that, when squared, becomes negative.
+Complex numbers work because they help us "undo" the sum of squares by introducing an imaginary component that, when squared, becomes negative.
 This transforms the sum of squares into a difference of squares, which can then be factored using the familiar formula (a² - b²) = (a - b)(a + b).

 Practical Implications